Profile: The Ukrainian-born “Kremlin consigliere” with Putin’s ear

 Dmitriev has declined on record to discuss the meeting with Prince and its purpose.
 It was also disclosed in the US press that Dmitriev regularly meets with Jared Kushner, the son-in-law and adviser to former US President Donald Trump.

 Dmitriev’s main legacy is undoubtedly the RDIF, which was first set up in 2011.
-It has been a catalyst for direct investment in the Russian economy at a time when foreign public and private equity investors have deserted the market.
+It has been a catalyst for direct investment in the Russian economy at a time when foreign public and private equity investors had deserted the market.

 The fund and its foreign partners has implemented more than 90 projects, totalling more than RUB2.1 trillion and covering 95% of the regions in Russia.
 RDIF portfolio companies employ more than 800,000 people and generate revenues which equate to more than 6% of Russia’s GDP.
 The fund has established joint strategic partnerships with leading international co-investors from more than 18 countries and total more than $40bn.

-Dmitriev has been rewarded for his unstinting service to building the fund’s stature and for doing questionable deals for oligarchs and associates of Putin's.
+Dmitriev has been rewarded for his unstinting service in building the fund’s stature and for doing questionable deals for oligarchs and associates of Putin's.
 In April 2020, he was bestowed by Putin with the prized Order of Honour for “his valuable contribution to international investment projects and the socio-economic development of Russia.”

-The Dmitrievs have also been royally awarded for their allegiance to Russia and for Kirill’s unstinting and slavish work promoting the RDIF and Russia’s vaccines.
+The Dmitrievs have also been royally awarded for their allegiance to Russia and for Kirill’s slavish work promoting the RDIF and Russia’s vaccines.

 Dmitriev and his wife are reported to be the owners of two neighbouring apartments in a mansion located on Malaya Bronnaya, one of the most desirable residential areas in central Moscow.
 It is said the couple also own a vast apartment on the Ozerkovskaya embankment in the city and a cottage in the elite Benelux village stretching to 550 square metres with 20 acres (8.1 hectares) of land.